SaladTechnologies/comfyui-api/README.md

 - **Bring Your Own Models And Extensions**: Use any model or extension you want by adding them to the normal ComfyUI directories `/opt/ComfyUI/`.
 - **Works Great with SaladCloud**: The server is designed to work well with SaladCloud, and can be used to host ComfyUI on the SaladCloud platform.
 It is likely to work well with other platforms as well.
 - **Single Binary**: The server is distributed as a single binary, and can be run with no dependencies.
+- **Websocket Events Via Webhook**: The server can forward ComfyUI websocket events to a configured webhook, which can be used to monitor the progress of a workflow.
 - **Friendly License**: The server is distributed under the MIT license, and can be used for any purpose.
 All of its dependencies are also MIT or Apache 2.0 licensed, except ComfyUI itself, which is GPL-3.0 licensed.

 ## Probes